 Cleveland Cavaliers (58-35) at Boston Celtics (63-31)

-The Cleveland Cavaliers and Boston Celtics meet Tuesday in game two of the NBA Eastern Conference Finals at the TD Garden.
+The Cleveland Cavaliers and the Boston Celtics collide in Game 1 of the Eastern Conference Finals at the TD Garden on Sunday.

-The Cavaliers are 8-2 ATS in their last 10 vs. NBA Atlantic, 6-2 ATS in their last 8 road games and 5-2 ATS in their last 7 Conference Finals games.
-The Celtics are 13-3 ATS in their last 16 home games, 2-5 ATS in their last 7 Conference Finals games and 23-9 ATS in their last 32 games overall.
-The Cavaliers are 5-1 ATS in the last 6 meetings in Boston, road team is 15-5-1 ATS in the last 21 meetings and the under is 8-3 in the last 11 meetings in Boston.
+Looking at the betting trends, the Cavaliers are 6-2 ATS in their last eight road games, 5-2 ATS in their last seven Conference Finals games and 6-1 ATS in their last seven games against a team above .600.
+Meanwhile, the Celtics are 13-3 ATS in their last 16 home games, 2-5 ATS in their last seven Conference Finals games and 23-9 ATS in their last 32 games overall.